-The guide provided here for a Land Steward Program is based on the one developed and conducted through the Southern Oregon Research and Extension Center.
+The Land Steward guide provided here is based on the one developed and conducted through the Southern Oregon Research and Extension Center.
 It is intended to serve as an introduction to good management practices for most land-use types found in this region.
 Many of the modules will be directly applicable to other areas of the Northwestern United States.
 However, people in other regions may want to consider modifying modules to fit local conditions.
-They may use these modules as templates to create their own regionally appropriate modules for other land uses and ecological life zones, such as sagebrush steppe, high prairie or open range.
+They may use these modules as templates to create their own regionally appropriate modules for other land uses and ecological life zones, such as sagebrush steppe, high prairie or coastal environments.
 The field visits also offer opportunities to localize the content.